 Backwater Reservoir, lake in Angus, Scotland, UK

-Construction of the reservoir began in the mid-1960s under Dundee Corporation Waterworks and was completed in 1969.
-Queen Elizabeth II officially opened it in October of that year, marking a significant moment for the region's water supply infrastructure.
+Work on the reservoir began in the mid-1960s, when Dundee Corporation Waterworks needed to expand its supply capacity, and it was finished in 1969.
+Queen Elizabeth II officially opened it in October of that year.

 The reservoir serves as a water source for nearby communities and has become a gathering place for locals and visitors seeking outdoor recreation.
 Fishing clubs manage the angling activities, while walkers and families regularly visit the peaceful waterside paths to observe wildlife and enjoy the countryside.